 Oxford College has several tools available for helping you create bibliographies and manage your research.
 If you need assistance with any of the tools below, please contact a librarian.

 Zotero is a free Firefox add-on that lives in your browser window.
+A stand-alone client also exists to support Safari and Chrome.
 It allows you to capture information from websites (such as Amazon.com) and databases (such as JStor), organize that information into folders, and create bibliographies in any format by dragging and dropping the items into a Word document.
 If you have a Zotero account, you can sync your saved information so that it is available on any computer at any time.

 EndNote is a software program installed on all library computers.
 (It is also available as a free download for Emory students through Emory's software center.)
 EndNote is an incredibly powerful tool that saves all the information you need for bibliographic citations and exports the citations directly into a Microsoft Word document.
 EndNote is compatible with almost all of the library databases.